Youth + Social Change through Youth Volunteers

 Needs for Youth + Social Change through Youth Volunteering

 Training — Learning what actions, ideas and reflections matter in volunteerism can enrich young peoples’ experiences in social change.
 Children and youth can be trained in skills like creative problem solving, building consensus, and navigating disagreements.
 Training can also help build knowledge, like project planning, resource acquisition, grantwriting and more.

 Inspiration — Becoming inspired to take action and improve their lives and the lives of others can be essential to young people.
 With stories and examples from their friends and peers, children and youth can feel compelled to make a difference in the world around them.

 Credit — Acknowledgment can be quickly given when people are older, but when they are younger its hard sought.
 Giving children and youth credit for volunteering can take a lot of forms, from simple verbal acknowledgment to classroom credit.
 Its essential for adults to let young people are making a difference, and that parents, teachers, counselors, elected officials and others see that difference.

 - “Empowering Youth through Volunteerism” by United Nations Office of the Secretary-General’s Envoy on Youth

 - “How to Empower Youth Volunteers” by Andrea McArthur for Volunteer Match

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in volunteering in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth volunteering in your community or organization, contact us.